pmuens/discuss/README.md

 }
 ```

-3. `cd` into the root of the project.
-Run `npm install` to install all necessary NPM dependencies for the Serverless project.

-4. Run `cd backend/lib && npm install && cd ../../` to install the NPM dependencies for the GraphQL backend.
+6. Run `cd backend/lib && npm install && cd ../../` to install the NPM dependencies for the GraphQL backend.

-5. Run `serverless endpoint deploy --all` to deploy the CORS enabled endpoints
+7. Run `serverless dash deploy` and select endpoint and function to deploy the CORS enabled endpoint and function.

 ### Client
-1. Run `cd client/src && npm install && cd ../../` tin install the NPM dependencies for the client.
+1. Run `cd client/src && npm install` tin install the NPM dependencies for the client.

-2. Replace the `API_URL` in `client/src/app/js/actions/index.js` with your deployed endpoint (the root of the endpoint)
+2. Replace the `API_URL` in `client/src/app/js/actions/index.js` with your deployed endpoint (the root of the endpoint) without the `graphql` string at the end.

-3. Run `npm start` to run the client locally
+3. Run `npm start` (in the client/src folder) to run the client locally.
+The client is available in your browser at `http://localhost:8080/`

 4. Run `npm run build` to build the client